 - Telephone solicitations are directed to purchasing agents as well as maintenance personnel and equivalent employees without purchasing authority at the victim company.

 - The invoiced merchandise ordered by the victim companies is billed at an extraordinarily high cost.
-An example, the victim is billed $252 for six rolls of duct tape, actual market value $25.
-If the over billing is detected, the subjects claim it is a billing error and adjust the price to $28.50 for six rolls.
+An example, if the victim is billed $252 for six rolls of duct tape, the actual market value is $25.
+If the overbilling is detected, the subjects claim it is a billing error and adjust the price to $28.50 for six rolls.